 - Jar (cleaned and wiped dry)

-- Wash guavas.
-Peel each fruit and place in a squeaky clean bowl.
-Then, cut each peeled guava in halves and remove seeds using a spoon.
+- Wash the guavas.
+Peel each fruit and place them in a squeaky clean bowl.
+Then, cut each peeled guava in half and remove the seeds using a spoon.
 Set the flesh aside.

-- Keep the seeds in a casserole and add one cup of water.
-Let it simmer for 5-10 minutes to release its juices.
+- Keep the seeds in a casserole dish and add one cup of water.
+Let them simmer for 5 to 10 minutes to release the juices.